jdittrich/userNeedResearchBook/text/allURBook.md

 Making photos is rather easy and can capture lots of information.
 For example, you can photograph the participant's desk to aid your memory.
-Later you can go back and see what was on it: Paper, pens, computer;
+Later, you can go back and see what was on it: Paper, pens, computer;
 were there tidy looking stacks and containers for all the utensils?
 Or was it seemingly messy?

-You can even photograph the users screen content if your research involves computers and gadgets.
+You can photograph the users screen if your research involves computers and gadgets.
 Tech savvy users may cringe since a software based screenshot is technically superior – but if the user does not know you to make a screenshot, a camera is a handy way to capture the screen.

-For utilizing photos you should know how to make good or at least o.k.ish photos with your camera quickly and reliable.
+For utilizing photos you should know how to make good or at least o.k.ish photos with your camera quickly and reliably.
 Take a device you know and which has a good auto-mode.
-The only setting that I use beyond that is the exposure compensation in case the part of the image you are interested is totally dark or disappears in light.
+The only setting that I use beyond that is the exposure compensation in case an important part of the image totally dark or disappears in light.
+Exposure compenstaion allows to adjust that.

 Avoid complicated set-ups or even arranging the participant and his/her tools.
 Arranging the participant and his/her tools would change the data you record.
-Aside from this remember that the purpose is to record data and not making stylish pictures.

 ![photographing the working user](images/NutzerFotografieren.jpg)

 ![photographing a screen instead of using screenshots](images/ObservationDesignU4ScreenFontMix.jpg)

-After the research session go through your photos like you went through your notes.
+After the research session go through your photos just like you went through your notes.
 If it makes sense, you can use the information from the photos to supplement your notes.
 It might as well useful to summarize what one sees on the photo.
 These descriptions can be used more easy